 We spend an hour going over my body and hers, learning acupressure points, what part of the foot reflected which part of the body.
 I’m not going to bore readers with a meridian lecture.
 There’s a ton of stuff on YouTube and websites if you’re interested.

-At first, back when, I was skeptical of the claims.
+At first, I was skeptical of the claims.
 I’m still skeptical about junk like astral projection, past lives, fortune telling.
 There’s too much ‘me’ involved in all that.
 I suspect it’s wishful thinking.
 I doubted auras until I started seeing them, that pretty much shut down doubt.
 It’s a lesson, if a thing happens even when you doubt it, it’s real.
 Auras are part of the reason I can see who is going to shoot and when, where the next kick or punch is coming from.

 The rest is sensory ability, I can see what others can’t, hear what can’t be heard, catch the scent of fear or disease.
 I’ve been able to do it since before Janah.
 I turn that volume down most of the time.
 I don’t want to know who has cancer or heart disease every time I’m out.
 In a packed city like ours, it would be overwhelming.